Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Abstract

 \section{Abstract}

-The finite nuclear mass $(Z\,\alpha)^2\,m/M\,E_F$ correction to the hyperfine splitting in hydrogenic systems is calculated using a combined relativistic heavy particle and nonrelativistic quantum electrodynamics.
+Finite nuclear mass $(Z\,\alpha)^2\,m/M\,E_F$ corrections to the hyperfine splitting in hydrogenic systems are calculated using a combined relativistic heavy particle and nonrelativistic quantum electrodynamics.
 The obtained results are in disagreement with previous calculations by Bodwin and Yennie [Phys.
 Rev. D {\bf 37}, 498 (1988)].
-The comparison of improved theoretical predictions with the corresponding measurements in hydrogen reveals $5\sigma$ discrepancy, which indicates problems with the proton structure corrections.
+The comparison of improved theoretical predictions with the corresponding measurements in hydrogen reveals $2\,\sigma$ discrepancy, which may indicate problems with the proton structure corrections.